skills/introduction-to-repository-management/.github/steps/4-prepare-for-the-inevitable.md

 1. We will ignore the provided template and instead use a recommendation from Mergington High School's IT department.
 Add the following content:

+   > 💡**Tip** If you switch to a branch that does not contain the same file, the editor will become empty.
+Press the **Restore** button to retrieve the previous editor's content.

    ```markdown
    # Mergington High School Security Policy